This week I have finished re-reading a book called ‘Crucial Conversations’, written by four behavioral change specialists.

 Investing just happens to be my personal favourite…

-What are the skills or talents that you have that could be used to exchange value with those that want what you have?
+What are the skills or talents that you have that could be used to exchange value with those who want what you have?

 And if you truly believe you don’t have a talent or skill that can be used to generate money, then you can always learn one, like investing.